Lorp/fencer/README.md

 # Fencer
 Fencer is a GUI app that allows users to create avar (v2) tables inside their variable fonts.
+These tables allow for more complex and expressive mappings between designspace locations and variable font instances.
+Use cases include:
+* arbitrary distortion of the designspace, avoiding the need for additional masters and thus reducing font size;
+* compact and practical parametric fonts;
+* higher order interpolation (HOI) without duplicating axis names.

 [**Launch Fencer**](https://lorp.github.io/fencer/src/fencer.html)